CollaboraOnline/collabora_odoo/README.md

 What you need is:

-- Odoo (currently 17.0 is tested)
+- Odoo 17
 - Collabora Online.
 The latter can be run on any server that is accessible and that can access the Odoo server.

 Collabora Online is an online office suite based on LibreOffice.
 It is open source, and is meant to be hosted on premise.
-This Odoo module is designed to use Collabora Online to open and edit office files store in Odoo.
-It will use the user credential of your Odoo system to determine access to the documents for collaboration.
+This Odoo module is designed to use Collabora Online to open and edit office files stored in Odoo.
+It will use the user credentials from your Odoo system to determine access to the documents for collaboration.

 For more information see https://collaboraonline.com/